Monotone additive statistics: Preferences Over Gambles

-The invariance properties of CARA utility functions are conceptually distinct from the assumption that preferences obey the expected utility axioms.
-In this section, we apply monotone additive statistics to study preferences that are monotone with respect to stochastic dominance, and satisfy wealth invariance, or risk invariance, or both.
-A first observation is that monotone preferences that satisfy both forms of invariance are represented by monotone additive statistics.
-We further illustrate how forfeiting either form of invariance leads to strictly larger classes of preferences.
+The invariance properties of CARA utility functions are conceptually distinct from the assumption that preferences obey the axioms of expected utility.
+In this section, we apply monotone additive statistics to study the general class of preferences that are monotone with respect to stochastic dominance and are invariant to background risk.

-In the second part of this section we turn our attention to group decision-making.
-Our main conclusion is that preferences represented by monotone additive statistics are the only class of preferences with the property that choices over independent domains can be decentralized without violating first-order stochastic dominance.